VincyZed/SideQick/README.md

 **Note**: This project is still a work-in-progress.
 There are still bugs and other small issues to be ironed out.

+# Downloads

+Downloads for Windows, macOS (experimental) and Linux are available from the [Releases page](https://github.com/VincyZed/SideQick/tags).

 # Features

 As it stands, SideQick provides easy access to illegal value ranges for the following parameters:
 - Hidden waveforms: especially useful when not using the patched [1.83](http://www.buchty.net/~buchty/sq80/customize.html) SQ-80 or [3.53](http://www.buchty.net/~buchty/esq1/customize.html) ESQ-1 OS.
 - Oscillator pitch: allows for extreme oscillator pitch settings (OCT +6 and +7, and a whole new "Low-Frequency" range)
 - Higher filter resonance: enables filter self-oscillation

+# Requirements
+- A Windows or Linux computer (no testing has been done yet for macOS.
+Theoretically it should/could work, but I'm still sorting out some issues.
+More to come...);
+- An Ensoniq SQ-80 or ESQ-1 hardware synthesizer connected in MIDI to the computer **bidirectionaly**;
+    - Make sure to enable SysEx on the unit by going into MIDI, then setting **KEYS+CT+PC+SS+SX** to ENABLE.
+    - On the ESQ-1, OS version 3.5 or newer is required to access hidden waveforms, even through SideQick.
+More on that [here](http://buchty.net/ensoniq/hidden-wave.html).

+# Troubleshooting
+If you run SideQick on Windows and get error messages about missing DLLs, you probably have this issue and simply need to install [this](https://answers.microsoft.com/en-us/windows/forum/all/vcruntime140dll-and-msvcp140dll-missing-in-windows/caf454d1-49f4-4d2b-b74a-c83fb7c38625).

 # About Illegal Parameter Values